The Journey to Realness: Transforming Pain into Beauty

 Last year was, hands down, one of my worst years ever, with Covid relegated to last place on my list of profoundly crappy moments.
 After losing my husband, I had to face the truth of a heart condition that I chose to ignore for years until it reared up and took a huge bite out of my…denial.

 Both these profound life events were instrumental in creating my new reality: at my age, I am starting over in an uncertain and unfamiliar place.
 God has promised never to leave us, but he does not lay out our lives like a scavenger hunt.
-Unfortunately, that’s what we expect from him, and then we get tripped up every time we encounter any obstacles.
+Unfortunately, that’s what we expect from Him, and then we get tripped up every time we encounter any obstacles.

 For most of my seventy-three years, I have not allowed the Creator of my destiny to guide me.
-Others would constantly butt in unsolicited and make huge messes in my life, like the bratty kid who knocks down all your Legos, so you have to start over!
+Others would constantly butt in unsolicited and make huge messes in my life, like the bratty kid who knocks down all your legos, so you have to start over!

-So now, if I live as though I really believe that God is the only one I need to listen to and trust, then I will have no one else to blame if I fail to follow the path he has laid out for me.
+So now, if I live as though I really believe that God is the only one I need to listen to and trust, then I will have no one else to blame if I fail to follow the path He has laid out for me.
 And there it is…TADA!
-It’s less scary and less demanding to keep doing what I have always done than expose myself to what God may be asking of me.
+It’s less scary and less demanding to keep doing what I have always done than to expose myself to what God may be asking of me.

 If I answer that question, “Who do you say I am?” honestly, that would naturally require me to change and release my grip on mediocrity because God doesn’t do mediocre.
 And how do I deal with that when I have been led to believe all my life that it’s the best I have to offer in a world that couldn’t care less?
-So with that mindset, why would I turn that question around and ask it of God?
+So, with that mindset, why would I turn that question around and ask it of God?
 “Who do you say I am?”
 And then risk what that answer would demand of me?

-How often have I thought God abandoned me because, in hindsight, a path he pointed me to seemed like a dead-end?
-Only to discover it offered a critical lesson I needed to learn before moving on.
 If I could just become more self-aware and present to God as I walk this uncertain path, whether I obtain clarity in the process or not, much of my angst and fear will surely turn into trust and a peace that surpasses all understanding (Philippians 4:7).
 I’m working on that.

 I have no idea what’s around the next corner for me, and frankly, I don’t need to know.
 I only know this: God is always with me.
 He is by my side.
 He is my biggest cheerleader.
 He forgives my stupidity and delights in giving me second chances.
 Yeah me!